kurniacf/basic_php/README.md

 # basic_php
-This is an exercise for deep learning php
+This is an exercise for learning php